Cloufield/GWASTutorial/05_PCA/README.md

 ```
 After step 3, the 'allele-wts' modifier requests an additional one-line-per-allele .eigenvec.allele file with PCs expressed as allele weights instead of sample weights.

-After running, we get the `plink_results.eigenvec.allele` file, which will be used to project onto all samples along with a allele count `plink_results.acount` file.
+We will get the `plink_results.eigenvec.allele` file, which will be used to project onto all samples along with a allele count `plink_results.acount` file.
 ```
 $head plink_results.eigenvec.allele
 #CHROM	ID	REF	ALT	A1	PC1	PC2	PC3	PC4	PC5	PC6	PC7	PC8	PC9	PC10